enna-project/Enna-Media-Server/doc/Protocol.md

 requests contain a msg_id which is used in the question, and are given in return to the answer. msg_id must be increased by 1 each time a new question is sent.
 The receiver sends the answer back with the same msg_id.
-It's only useful in case  where multiple message are send the caller before getting a answer back.
+It's only useful in case multiple messages are sent by the caller before getting an answer back.

 Asynchronous requests are always sent by EMS, and received by clients.
 Synchronous requests are always sent by client to EMS.
-If the request is not formated correctly, or incorrect, EMS send a message error.
+If the request is not formated correctly, or incorrect, EMS sends an error message .

-After a number of (3 TBD?) successives errors, the uuid of this client is removed from the list of known clients, and pairing with the server has to be done again.
+After a number of (3 TBD?) successive errors, the uuid of this client is removed from the list of known clients, and pairing with the server has to be done again.

 Synchronous request contains the following parameters :

   * `msg`: it's a unique string identifing the message sent.
   * `msg_id`: it's a unique integer value per request.
-It's use to inditfy the pair request/answer if the client send multiple request at the same time.
+It's use to identify the pair request/answer if the client send multiple requests at the same time.
   * `uuid`: The UUID (as defined in RFC4122)
   * Specifics parameters depending of the message.

-Synchronous answer add the following paremeter :
+Synchronous answer adds the following paremeter :
   * `data`: the json object containing data attached to the message.

 Asynchronous message contains the following parameters :